bexer/pyeviews/README.rst

     >>> eviewsapp.Hide()
     >>> eviewsapp = None
     >>> evp.Cleanup()

-Note that if you choose not to create a custom COM application object (the `GetEViewsApp` function), you won’t need to use the first two lines in the last step.
+Note that if you choose not to create a custom COM application object (the `GetEViewsApp` function), you won't need to use the first two lines in the last step.
 You only need to call `Cleanup()`.
-If you create a custom object but choose not to show it, you won’t need to use the first line (the `Hide()` function).
+If you create a custom object but choose not to show it, you won't need to use the first line (the `Hide()` function).

 *	If you want, plot everything to see how the interpolated series follows the indicator series: